-Anti-Bullying Week 2018 runs from the 12th-16th of November and this year the theme is ‘Choose Respect’.
+Anti-Bullying Week 2018 runs from the 11th-15th of November.
 For more information on how to get involved click here.

 With bullying affecting over one million young people every year, it’s important that it’s taken seriously and children aren’t just told to ‘toughen up.’
 In fact, the effects of bullying can be very serious and affect a child’s sense of safety and self-worth.
 In severe cases, kids can end up depressed and bullying can even contribute to tragedies such as self-harm and suicide.
 If your child is being bullied, it important that as parents you always step in.
 Start by helping your child learn strategies they can use to tackle bullying.
 This can help them feel more confident, less powerless and know how to improve the situation if it arises.